Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/Lab-Scenario-Preview/module-4.md

 ### Lab overview

 You have been asked to create a proof of concept of features that enhance Microsoft Entra ID authentication.
 Specifically, you want to evaluate:
-- Microsoft Entra ID multi-factor authentication
+- Microsoft Entra ID multi-factor authentication.
-- Microsoft Entra ID conditional access
+- Microsoft Entra ID conditional access.
-- Microsoft Entra ID Identity Protection
+- Microsoft Entra ID Identity Protection.

 > For all the resources in this lab, we are using the **East US** region.
 Verify with your instructor this is the region to use for class.

 ### Objectives

 In this lab, you will complete the following exercises:
-- Exercise 1: Deploy an Azure VM by using an Azure Resource Manager template
+- Exercise 1: Deploy an Azure VM by using an Azure Resource Manager template.
-- Exercise 2: Implement Azure MFA
+- Exercise 2: Implement Azure MFA.
-- Exercise 3: Implement Microsoft Entra ID Conditional Access Policies
+- Exercise 3: Implement Microsoft Entra ID Conditional Access Policies.
-- Exercise 4: Implement Microsoft Entra ID Identity Protection
+- Exercise 4: Implement Microsoft Entra ID Identity Protection.

 ### Architecture Diagram